What to know about water leaks

 What if the leak reoccurs after it was fixed?
 Who pays for that?

 If it is on your property, you will be expected to pay for any further repair work.
-If you have been charged for excess water usage, you can use the plumbers bill as proof that you have fixed the repair and request a waiver from the Council for your excess water use fee.
+If you have been charged for excess water usage, you can use the plumbers bill as proof that you have fixed the repair and request a waiver from the council for your excess water use fee.
 The waiver covers excess water consumption that resulted from the leak.

 Page Reader Press Enter to Read Page Content Out Loud Press Enter to Pause or Restart Reading Page Content Out Loud Press Enter to Stop Reading Page Content Out Loud Screen Reader Support